mai-array/1391-summer/docs/design/cad/index.md

     </a>
   </div>
   <p class="card-description">
    A quick article along with a few resources to understand what CAD is, and how it is useful for FRC, and generally the engineering world.
+Good starting point if you want some context, and need to create an Onshape account.
   </p>
 </div>